Stop Loss Stock Trading Order Trading Summary: Points To Remember When Setting

 Another example is where a Stock trader moves his stop by a certain number of pips after every few hours or after every hour or after every 15 minutes depending on the Stock chart time frame that the stock trader is using.

 In the stocks trading example above the parabolic SAR which had a setting of 2 and 0.02 was used as the trailing stop for the above chart.
 The trader would have kept moving the trailing stop level upwards after every SAR was drawn until the time when the Parabolic SAR was hit and the stock trend reversed.

 A stop-loss order is a simple tool, yet so many investors fail to use it.
 Whether it's used to prevent excessive losses or to lock in profits, nearly all investing styles can benefit from this trading tool.

 Here are some important points to remember:

 - Be careful with the points where you set you set these orders.
-If a stock trading instrument normally fluctuates 50 points, you do not want to set your order too close to that range else you will be taken out by normal market volatility
+If stock normally fluctuates 50 points, you do not want to set your order too close to that range else you will be taken out by normal market volatility

-- Stop Loss orders take the emotion out of a trading decisions and by setting one you set a predetermined point of exiting a losing trade, meant to control losses.
+- Stop Loss Stock Trading Orders take the emotion out of a trading decisions and by setting one you set a predetermined point of exiting a losing trade, meant to control losses.

 - Traders can always use indicators to calculate where to set these levels, or use the concepts of Resistance and Support to determine where to set these orders.
 Another good indicator used to set these orders is the Bollinger bands where traders use the upper and lower band as the limits of stocks price therefore setting these orders outside the bands.